“However, when He, the Spirit of truth, has come, He will guide you…” (John 16:13 NKJV)

 Truly, truly, I say to you, Except a man be born of water and of the Spirit, he cannot enter into the kingdom of God.
 That which is born of the flesh is flesh; and that which is born of the Spirit is spirit.”
 (John 3:5-6 AKJV)

 Later in verse seven, Jesus uses the term “born again” to refer to this process.
-“Born of water” was a common way to refer to babies carried in the womb, then coming into the world with the birthing water from the womb.
+“Born of water” was a common way to refer to babies carried in the womb, then delivered into the world with the birthing water from the womb.

 The later books of the Bible explain what occurred and revealed that it was for everyone who believes in God: